Vasiliy Kandinsky and his women

 The artist and his young wife lived near Paris.
 Vasiliy continued to paint, Nina bought so adored jewelry.
 Even the news of her husband’s death she received in the jewelry store, buying another piece of jewelry.

-After the war, people were interested in the Russian avant-garde, and Nina became a very rich widow with a house in Paris, a villa in Switzerland, a car with a personal driver, and personal jewelers who knew about her passion for jewelry.
-Madame was offered new and new jewelry, which were paid with Kandinsky’s paintings.
+After the war, people became interested in the Russian avant-garde, and Nina became a very rich widow with a house in Paris, a villa in Switzerland, a car with a personal driver, and personal jewelers who knew about her passion for jewelry.
+Madame was offered more and more jewelry, which were paid with Kandinsky’s paintings.
 The widow was a regular guest at the social events, lavishly decorated with jewels and accompanied by young men.
 The older she was, the younger her lovers were.
 The End was on September 2, 1983, when she was found by the Swiss police at the villa…..

 Vasiliy Kandinsky and his women